 iPage has an automatic installer, but whenever I was going through it, the installer was allowing me to work only with the default iPage subdomain for my account and not with my real domain.
 The hosting for my actual domain was not present in the installer.

 I had to contact support three times to get this thing sorted.
 The first two agents were adamant that my website was missing because the nameservers were still propagating.

-That was wrong information on several levels, but they were so certain in their meaningless answer that didn’t want to check anything else to help with the issue.
+That was wrong information on several levels, but they were so certain in their meaningless answer that didn’t want to check anything else to help resolve the issue.

 In the third time of asking the agent realized right away that my hosting product is practically missing from the WordPress installer and went to check what was happening.
 Turned out, the DNS zone had not been created automatically on the backend; he added it manually, and the issue was resolved.

 On the other hand, the knowledge page is quite decent.